IntersectMBO/plutus/doc/docs-revamp/005_using-plutus-tx.md

 :::

 Unlike functions, datatypes do not need any kind of special annotation to be used inside a quote, hence we can use types like `Maybe` from the Haskell `Prelude`.
-This works for your own datatypes too!
+This works for your own datatypes too.

+### Example

 Here's a small example with a datatype representing a potentially open-ended end date.